-My response, “I get it now.
+My response was, “I get it now.
 You are referring to the African American history I have recently included in our tour script.”
-Our script ,which was good, was void of anything that had to do with the contributions of African Americans in the development of our nation’s capitol, Washington, DC.
+Our script, which was good, was void of anything that had to do with the contributions of African Americans in the development of our nation’s capital, Washington, DC.

 I started giving tours while on summer break in college.
 After graduating from college I worked in the insurance industry and then in social work.
 Giving tours was the one job I had as an adult that brought me pure joy and fulfillment.
 I loved learning the information and sharing it in a way I wished I was taught history.
 There was nothing like seeing the excitement on people’s faces when they finally got the opportunity to see something they had only read about or had seen on TV or in movies.
 I couldn’t wait to tell them something they may not have known.

-What most likely got the most push back, was the inclusion of the fact that enslaved people were involved in all aspects of building the White House.
-They also worked the quarries where the stones of the government buildings came from.
+What most likely got the most pushback, was the inclusion of the fact that enslaved people were involved in all aspects of building the White House.
+They also worked in the quarries where the stones of the government buildings came from.

 Do you remember in 2016, when First Lady Michelle Obama, during the Democratic National Convention, spoke about how it felt to be a black woman waking up in the White House every morning – a building constructed with slave labor?